-We work with schools, nurseries, colleges and local community groups and businesses to to reduce road collisions and casualties and raise awareness of road safety issues across the borough.
+We work with schools, nurseries, colleges and local community groups and businesses to reduce road collisions and casualties, and raise awareness of road safety issues across the borough.

 We visit schools to help children learn about road safety.
-Children respond to lively, stimulating lessons and it is our aim to make these sessions memorable for the children as well as providing them with advice that could help prevent them being injured on our roads.
+Children respond to lively, stimulating lessons and it’s our aim to make these sessions memorable for the children as well as providing them with advice that could help prevent them being injured on our roads.

-Cycling is a healthy, low cost, environmentally friendly way to travel, as well as a good way to keep fit.
-We offer a variety of free cycle skills activities for people who live, work or study in Hackney to improve cycling skills and confidence.
-Sessions are available seven days a week, and we can arrange them at times and locations to suit you.
+We also offer a variety of free cycle skills activities for people who live, work or study in Hackney to improve cycling skills and confidence.
+Sessions are available 7 days a week, and we can arrange them at times and locations to suit you.

 Safety advice for drivers and car users about driving in Hackney, particularly around schools.
 There’s also advice for young drivers and safety advice about child car seats.